Recruitment Privacy Notice

 Part 3: Contains a series of questions about your age, disability, gender reassignment status, marriage or civil partnership status, pregnancy or maternity, race, religion or belief, sex or sexual orientation

 TRP Research recognises the benefits of having a diverse workforce, and therefore welcomes applications from all sections of the community.
-In addition to this, under the provisions of the Equality Act 2010, we are required to demonstrate that our recruitment processes are fair and that we are not discriminating against, or disadvantaging anyone because of their age, disability, gender reassignment status, marriage or civil partnership status, pregnancy or maternity, race, religion or belief, sex or sexual orientation.
+In addition to this, under the provisions of the Equality Act 2010 and equivalent legislation if the role is based outside the UK, we are required to demonstrate that our recruitment processes are fair and that we are not discriminating against, or disadvantaging anyone because of their age, disability, gender reassignment status, marriage or civil partnership status, pregnancy or maternity, race, religion or belief, sex or sexual orientation.
 We ask these questions to identify who is applying for each position and to eliminate the chance of discrimination occurring.

 This section of the application form will not be used as part of the selection process nor will it be seen by anybody who is interviewing you.
 The information collected is made anonymous and only used for monitoring purposes to assist TRP Research in analysing the profile and make up of individuals who apply, are shortlisted for and appointed to each vacancy.
-In this way, we can check that we are complying with the Equality Act 2010.
+In this way, we can check that we are complying with the Equality Act 2010 and equivalent legislation if the role is based outside the UK.

 You are under no obligation to disclose information in Part 3 for equal opportunities monitoring purposes and there are no consequences for your application if you choose not to provide such information.